Practical Seminar on Developing Sustainable Local Communities (3400011)

 ３） On-site Research Training (ORT)

-◆The fields are Shirakawa Town and Higashi-Shirakawa Village in Japan and a rural community in Laos.
-Shirakawa Town and Higashi-Shirakawa Village are typical rural community in Japan where dense linkages are established between nature and human beings as well as between people, while such problems as decreasing population and aging exist.
+◆The fields are Higashi-Shirakawa Village in Japan and a rural community in Laos.
+Higashi-Shirakawa Village is a typical rural community in Japan where dense linkages are established between nature and human beings as, while problems of decreasing population and aging exist.
 In Laos, the economic growth has just started and the institutions and policies of the nation has changed drastically and the changes of local communities and family lives have occurred.

 ◆Field work in Japan (3 days with 2 nights stay in July, tentative): The students will learn community development activities

 ◆Field work in Laos (10 days in November, tentative):

 ４）Presentation in the field: The students will make presentation on the research outputs to receive the comments and feedback from the local stakeholders at Higashi-Shirakawa Village.

 It is required to read textbook and related papers, to discuss in the team of the survey and to prepare the presentation after the class.

 Considerable level of communication ability in English is required.